Quick Start Guide

 tab)

-The landing page is a feed of all incidents.
-You can see some filters at the top to filter down to specific types of incidents.
-Each card on this page is a summary of the incident with a few quick access incident management tools.
-The View Incident IQ
+The landing page is a feed of all alerts.
+You can see some filters on the side filter down to specific types of alerts.
+Each row on this page is a summary of the alert with a few quick access alert management tools.
+Clicking on the alert link will take you to the detail page for a particular alert.

-The summary tab of the Incident IQ page for a particular incident will let you know what issues were found, what tables were impacted and what the impact of the incident is.
+The summary tab of the Alerts IQ page for a particular alert will let you know what issues were found and what the impact of the alert is.
 This should be the starting point for you to perform root cause analysis.
 You can answer questions like:

-- What data assets are upstream and downstream of these incident tables?
-(See
+- What data assets are upstream and downstream of these alert tables?

-) - What queries have been run on the incident tables?
-(See
+- What queries have been run on the alert tables?

-tab) - What specific BI reports could be impacted by this incident (See
+- What specific BI reports could be impacted by this alert?

-tab) - Is this incident similar to past incidents that have occurred on this table?
-(See
+- Is this alert similar to past alerts that have occurred on this table?

 3. Monitors